A Corroborative Approach to Verification and Validation of Human--Robot Teams: Introduction

 The paper proceeds as follows.
-Related work is discussed in Section~\ref{s:relatedwork}.
-Section~\ref{s:approach} presents our assurance-based verification approach, outlining the V\&V techniques, their corresponding assets to be developed from the HRI system and its requirements, and their interactions to gain confidence in the resulting assurances.
+Section~\ref{s:approach} presents the corroborative V\&V approach, outlining the V\&V techniques, their corresponding assets to be developed from the HRI system and its requirements, and their interactions to gain confidence in the resulting evidence.
 We then introduce the case study, the handover task, and the requirements to be verified in Section~\ref{s:handover}.
-Next, we present the instantiation of the proposed assurance-based verification approach for the case study in Section~\ref{s:instantiation}, including the development of assets comprising the formal model, the simulator, and the translations of the requirements into logical properties and assertions.
-We present the V\&V results for two of the proposed requirements in Section~\ref{s:verif}, describing in detail the encountered assurance discrepancies, with the consequent asset refinement and improvement processes until reaching a high degree of confidence in the results.
-In Section~\ref{s:verification-other-reqs} we then demonstrate verification of the remaining requirements using the three verification methods.
-Section~\ref{s:discussion} discusses the findings and limitations in the application of the assurance-based verification approach to our case study.
+Next, we present the instantiation of the proposed corroborative V\&V approach for the case study in Section~\ref{s:instantiation}, including the development of assets comprising the formal model, the simulator, and the translations of the requirements into logical properties and assertions.
+We present the V\&V results for two of the proposed requirements in Section~\ref{s:verif}, describing in detail the encountered evidence discrepancies, with the consequent asset refinement and improvement processes until reaching a high degree of corroboration between the V\&V results.
+In Section~\ref{s:verification-other-reqs} we then demonstrate V\&V of the remaining requirements using the three V\&V techniques.
+Section~\ref{s:discussion} discusses the findings and limitations in the application of the corroborative V\&V approach to our case study.
+In Section~\ref{s:relatedwork} we compare our approach to others in the literature, highlighting how corroborative V\&V provides a novel V\&V framework and complements existing approaches.
 Finally, we offer conclusions and directions for future work in Section~\ref{s:conclusions}.